ThatsVie/atlas-smiling-school/README.md

 - **Social Media Links**: Icons for Facebook, Twitter, and Instagram on the right side, or centered on smaller screens.
 - **Copyright Text**: Centered at the bottom with reduced opacity for subtlety.

+## Love Page

+### Header Section

+The header section of the Love page includes:
+- **Logo Section**: Displays the Smileschool logo along with a smiley face icon.
+- **Navigation Bar**: Contains links to "Courses," "Pricing," and "Love."

+### Hero Section

+The hero section includes:
+- **Hero Content**: Features a prominent heading "A pug's love is like no other." and emphasizes the unique bond between pugs and their owners.

+### Main Content

+The main content section includes:
+- **Adopt/Foster Buttons**: Provides options for users to adopt or foster a pug with links to an external site.
+- **Titles**: Highlights themes of "Love" and "Care" with corresponding descriptions.
+- **Features**: Lists features such as "24/7 Pug Helpline," "Access to Pug Lovers Forum," "Invitations to Pug Playdates," and "Receive Pug Care Packages," each with heart icons.
+- **Pug Merchandise**: Details exclusive discounts on pug merchandise with a paw print logo.

+### Carousel Section

+The carousel section showcases images of pugs in various settings, using the Bootstrap Carousel component.

+### Testimonials Section

+The testimonials section includes quotes and images from pug owners, highlighting the joy and love their pugs have brought into their lives.

+### Pug Facts

+The Pug Facts section includes interesting facts about pugs, displayed in visually appealing fact boxes.

+### Photo Gallery

+The photo gallery showcases images of pugs in various activities and settings, presented in a grid format.

+### Love Stories

+The Love Stories section features stories of pug owners and their pugs, presented in a card format with images and descriptions.

+### Pug Love Stories Form

+This section invites users to share their own pug love stories through a submission form.

+### Footer Section

+The footer is consistent with other pages, including:
+- **Background**: The footer has a `bg-black` background color with white text.
+- **Logo and Smiley Icon**: Displayed on the left side, or centered on smaller screens.
+- **Social Media Links**: Icons for Facebook, Twitter, and Instagram on the right side, or centered on smaller screens.
+- **Copyright Text**: Centered at the bottom with reduced opacity for subtlety.

+This additional page allowed for further exploration of Bootstrap components and provided an enjoyable creative outlet to apply what was learned in a fun and engaging way.
+The Love page celebrates the unique bond between pugs and their owners, offering a variety of pug-related content and interactive elements.